h2oai/mlops-dai-runtimes/README.md

   https://s3.console.aws.amazon.com/s3/buckets/artifacts.h2o.ai/releases/ai/h2o/dai-deployment-templates/

 The push is handled by Jenkins from `master` and `release*` branches with versioning defined by a value in `gradle.properties`.
-As usual, the snapshots are versions with the `-SNAPSHOT` suffix.
+The snapshots are versions with the `-SNAPSHOT` suffix in `gradle-properties`.

-The `master` branch is expected to only contain snapshots (otherwise Jenkins pipeline fails).
+The `master` branch is expected to be a snapshot (otherwise Jenkins pipeline fails).
-The `release*` branches may contain both snapshot and release versions.
+The `release*` branches may be both - snapshot and release versions.
 Beware that Jenkins is happy to overwrite the release artifact, if there is a new commit with the same version.